Lauren Goodger Flaunts Exposed Bust In Sheer Sequined Dress

 The Only Way Is Essex star Lauren Goodger never disappoints — especially when it comes to her social media presence.
 The blonde reality bombshell captivated her following Friday when she posted a sultry snap of herself rocking the red carpet recently in a shimmery sheer dress that was clearly made to wow the crowd.

-The photo features the television personality is making her way down a red carpet at an upscale event for the celebrity dating agency from Celebs go Dating, a British reality show that Goodger is currently participating in.
+The photo features the television personality making her way down a red carpet at an upscale event for the celebrity dating agency from Celebs go Dating, a British reality show that Goodger is currently participating in.
 Goodger signed up as a member of the reality show’s cast because she was ready to find love after not having the best luck in the romance department.

-The snap featured Goodger schmoozing the press cameras making her toward the event entrance.
-The curvaceous bombshell left very little to the imagination showing of her killer body in a sheer, sequin multi fabric dress.
+The snap featured Goodger schmoozing the press cameras making her way toward the event entrance.
+The curvaceous bombshell left very little to the imagination showing off her killer body in a sheer, sequin multi-fabric dress.

-The ensemble featured a billowy long-sleeve design and a jaw dropping multi fabric bodice.
-The top of the dress made of a sheer nude colored fabric and the bottom a shocking contrast of silver and platinum colored sequins.
-The top flattered the reality diva’s curves and gave fans an eye-full via the plunge neckline that showed a clear path of skin from neckline to navel.
+The ensemble featured a billowy long-sleeve design and a jaw-dropping multi-fabric bodice.
+The top of the dress made of a sheer nude colored fabric and the bottom a shocking contrast of silver and platinum-colored sequins.
+The top flattered the reality diva’s curves and gave fans an eye-full via the plunging neckline that showed a clear path of skin from neckline to navel.
 The British beauty’s surgically enhanced assets were on full display in the snap as the photograph captured a generous amount of cleavage.
 In fact, Goodger was easily one wind gust away from a wardrobe malfunction.

 The bottom half of the dress was a more bodycon style with a snug, sequined mini skirt that had a front ruffle detail in the center that hung down between her legs.
-The super short ensemble showed off Lauren’s flawlessly tanned and toned legs.
-She accessorized the outfit with a pair of strappy gold stiletto sandals, white handbag, and several pieces of gold toned jewelry.
+The super-short ensemble showed off Lauren’s flawlessly tanned and toned legs.
+She accessorized the outfit with a pair of strappy gold stiletto sandals, white handbag, and several pieces of gold-toned jewelry.
 Her hair was worn down and straight bouncing around her shoulders as she walked.
 Her makeup was light and dewy.
 She opted for dark lashes, bronzed cheeks, and a nude lip color.

 The photo was a hit with Lauren’s fans collecting nearly 8,600 likes in just over a day.